 "The first principle is that you must not fool yourself - and you are the easiest person to fool.
 So you have to be very careful about that.
 After you've not fooled yourself, it's easy not to fool other scientists.
 You just have to be honest in a conventional way after that."

 The open science movement is concerned with providing a scientific platform to prevent scieintists from fooling themselves, as well as each other.
+For a short primer on open science, see a recent paper from the lab (Ramsey, 2020).

 Turning to recent developments in psychology and neuroscience, threats that limit the ability to build cumulative knowledge have been brought into sharp focus, which ignited the open science movement and led to suggestions for reform (Simmons et al., 2011; Munafo et al., 2017).
 Indeed, a cycle of studies with low power and a publication bias skewed towards positive results has produced a poor level of evidence for many claims made (Button et al., 2013; Open Science Collaboration, 2015).
 Low reproducibility is a problem for the accumulation of knowledge, as well as an inefficient use of public funds.
 As such, improving the efficiency and robustness of science has important societal impact.
 Unfortunately, however, there is no easy fix for low reproducibility in science because it is the result of a complex and system-wide problem, which requires a diverse set of solutions (Nelson et al., 2018; Munafo et al., 2017).